Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Introduction

+and produced closed form thresholding formulas.
+TL1 is a smooth version of capped $l_1$ \cite{CL1}.
+SCAD and MCP, corresponding to quadratic spline functions with one and two knots, have continuous thresholding functions.
+Log penalty and capped $l_1$ have discontinuous threshold functions.
+The TL1 thresholding function is unique in that it can be either continuous or discontinuous depending on parameters `a' and $\lambda$.
+Also similar to SCAD, TL1 satisfies unbiasedness, sparsity and continuity conditions, which are desirable properties for variable selection \cite{transformed-l1,SCAD}.

 The solutions of TL1 regularized minimization problem satisfy a fixed point representation involving matrix multiplication and thresholding only.
-Direct fixed point iterative (TL1IT-s1), semi-adaptive (TL1IT-s2) and adaptive iterative schemes (TL1IT-s3) are proposed.
-The semi-adaptive scheme updates the sparsity regularization parameter $\lambda$ based on the sparsity estimate of the solution.
-The adaptive scheme (TL1IT-s3) also updates the TL1 parameter `a', however only doing the subcritical thresholding.
-The TL1IT-s1 keeps all parameters constant, and is suitable for more general application where the sparsity of solution is totally unknown.
-The constant parameters have to be cross-validated for good performance.
-The TL1IT-s2 (TL1IT-s3) is better when the sparsity of solution is either known or approximately known (estimated).
-We carried out extensive sparse signal recovery experiments on test CS problems for TL1IT-s2, TL1IT-s3, hard and half-thresholding algorithms.
-For Gaussian sensing matrices with positive covariance, TL1IT-s2 leads the pack and half-thresholding is the second.
-TL1IT-s3 is the second if the covariance is zero.
-For coherent over-sampled discrete cosine transform (DCT) matrices, TL1IT-s2 is again the leader and with considerable margin.
-TL1IT-s3 gradually overtakes hard and half thresholding algorithms as coherence increases.
+Direct fixed point iterative (DFA), semi-adaptive (TL1IT-s1) and adaptive iterative schemes (TL1IT-s2) are proposed.
+The semi-adaptive scheme (TL1IT-s1) updates the sparsity regularization parameter $\lambda$ based on the sparsity estimate of the solution.
+The adaptive scheme (TL1IT-s2) also updates the TL1 parameter `$a$', however only doing the subcritical thresholding.

+We carried out extensive sparse signal recovery experiments in section \ref{section:experiment}, with three algorithms: TL1IT-s1, Hard and Half-thresholding methods.
+For Gaussian sensing matrices with positive covariance, TL1IT-s1 leads the pack and half-thresholding is the second.
+For coherent over-sampled discrete cosine transform (DCT) matrices, TL1IT-s1 is again the leader and with considerable margin.
 The half thresholding algorithm drops to the distinct last.
-In the presence of measurement noise, the results are similar with TL1IT-s2 maintaining its leader status in both classes of random sensing matrices.
-That TL1IT-s2 fairs much better than TL1IT-s3 may be attributed to the two built-in thresholding values.
+In the presence of measurement noise, the results are similar, with TL1IT-s1 maintaining its leader status in both classes of random sensing matrices.
+That TL1IT-s1 fairs much better than other methods may be attributed to the two built-in thresholding values.
 The early iterations are observed to go between the subcritical and supercritical regimes frequently.
-Both TL1IT-s2 and TL1IT-s3 are stable and robust when exact sparsity of solution is replaced by rough estimates as long as the number of linear measurements exceeds a certain level.
+Also TL1IT-s1 is stable and robust when exact sparsity of solution is replaced by rough estimates as long as the number of linear measurements exceeds a certain level.